ngokhoa1202/cs-note/dbms/dbms-model/relational-model/EER-to-Relational Mapping.md

 # Mapping of Strong entities
 - Map the strong entity $E$ into a table.
 - Map each single-valued attribute of entity into each column of table:
-	- Decompose compite attributes.
+	- Decompose composite attributes.
 - Map the primary key of entity into the primary key of table.
 # Mapping of Weak entities
 - Map the weak entity $W$ into a table.
 - Map each single-valued attribute of entity into each column of table:
-	- Decompose compite attributes.
+	- Decompose composite attributes.
 - Combine the primary key of the weak entity's owner $PK_{E}$ with its partial key $PK_W$ to create the primary key of the table $(PK_E, PK_W)$.
 # Mapping the binary 1:1 relationship
 - Depends on the functionality, there are three approaches